cheeyim/wwckl-learn-coding/README.md

 There are some good sites with real algorithm interview questions you may start with.
 The neat part is, there are alot of submissions of answers from people which you may refer as well.
 -  [Career Cup] (https://www.careercup.com/page)
 -  [Geeks for Geeks] (http://www.geeksforgeeks.org/)

+### Objective: Have a basic idea of what Computer Science entails
+[Teach Yourself Computer Science] (https://teachyourselfcs.com/) is a good site to begin.

 ### Objective: Obtain a deeper appreciation of programming concepts/ideas.
 #### History of computer science and its evolution.